Aztec Mentor Program announces new internship program

 “A lot has changed since I graduated SDSU,” Berry said.
 “The job market, COVID, and all these things are stressing students out… (students) need opportunities to learn and work in a real-world environment.”

-When brainstorming the idea of an internship, Gonzales and Berry wanted to provide applicants a chance to work side-by-side with others like them along with senior executives to guide them through the process.
+When brainstorming the idea of an internship, Gonzalez and Berry wanted to provide applicants a chance to work side-by-side with others like them along with senior executives to guide them through the process.

 “We said, if we’re going to do this, let’s create a program where it’s really going to give the interns an idea of what it’s like to work in an agency,” Berry said.
 “We are going to frame out a project, maybe two, where there are goals and objectives and the three of them are going to have to go out and work as a team.”